juju-solutions/charmguardian/README.md

 ```
 $ charmguardian -h
-usage: charmguardian [-h] [--debug] url [revision]
+usage: charmguardian [-h] [--debug] [--shallow] [--workspace WORKSPACE]
+                     url [revision]

 charmguardian is a test-runner for Juju charms and bundles.

 positional arguments:
   url                   URL of the charm/bundle/merge proposal to test.
   revision              Revision to test.
-Defaults to HEAD of branch implied by
+Defaults to HEAD of branch implied
-URL.
+                        by URL.

 optional arguments:
   -h, --help            show this help message and exit
-  --debug     Increase output verbosity and skip cleanup of temp files.
+  --debug               Increase output verbosity and skip cleanup of temp
+                        files.
+  --shallow             When testing a charm, test the charm only; do not test
+                        bundles which contain the charm.
+  --workspace WORKSPACE
+                        Directory in which to write temp files.
+If not
+                        specified, temp files will be written to the platform
+                        default location and deleted upon process termination.

 Use CHARM_TEST_ENVS and BUNDLE_TEST_ENVS to control which Juju
 environments